letvargo/SimpleSwiftFRP/README.md

     srcMessage
         --^ cMessage                      // the lift operator:   --^
-        --< (oMessage, println)           // the outlet operator: --<
+        --< (oMessage, println)           // the output operator: --<

     srcMessage.send("Hello World!")       // Output: "Hello World!"
     srcMessage.send("Goodbye for now.")   // Output: "Goodbye for now."

 The above example is very simple, but complex behaviors derived from multiple `Source`s, `Stream`s and `Cell`s can be built up from less complex patterns, while the code itself retains the feel of a wiring diagram or a flowchart.
 Note that the *behavior* (printing the message) occurs automatically whenever a new value is introduced.

-While the code above is more complicated than you would normally use to execute a call to `println`, it offers benefits that become important as application behaviors becomes more complex.
+While the code above is more complicated than you would normally use to execute a call to `println`, it offers benefits that become important as application behaviors become more complex.
 All stored values are immutable and stored as a series of events occurring at a specific point in time.
 Inside the event stream there are no side effects and referential integrity is maintained.
 Access to all values is synchronized and thread-safe and the behaviors are non-blocking.

 `SimpleSwiftFRP` works very well with Cocoa.
 Any application event can cause a value to be transmitted through the event stream.
 Cocoa is one giant event factory.
 Generally all you need to do is have an event trigger a call to a `Source`'s `send` method and supply a value.
 The following example is a typical `IBAction` type function that takes the string value of a text field and sends it into the event stream for processing: